angiedickson24/ticket-lifecycle/README.md

 </p>
 <br />
 <p>
-After learning the charger was broken, we can set the SLA to "Sev-B" since it's an easy fix.
-Once a new charger is found and the laptop powers on, we can close the ticket.
+After discovering that the charger was broken, we can set the SLA to "Sev-B," as it’s an easy fix.
+Once a new charger is obtained and the laptop powers on, we can close the ticket.
 </p>

 <p>
-Working through tickets requires some investigation, but asking the right questions and knowing when to escalate makes a big difference.
+Resolving tickets requires some investigation, but asking the right questions and knowing when to escalate can make a significant impact.
 </p>